 It’s not for us to say whether Commandant Weilbach was a good leader or not.
 What is of importance is the fact that Commandant Weilbach was the Commandant of the Heidelberg Commando and that he was one of us, from our area.
 His descendants still farm at Faraosfontein.
 Eugene Weilbach was the Commandant of the local Commando, the Meyerton Commando.
 He was a good leader and accompanied this Commando several times when they went to fight on the border.
 What a waste of manpower because of the futility of this war.
 In any case, we can lift our hats high to the Weilbach’s of Faraosfontein!

-Was the Weilbach farm the start of De Deur?
-According to old records it would appear so
+So was the Weilbach farm the start of De Deur?
+According to old records it would appear so.

 The area got its name early in 1800.
 The name De Deur means “through,” because the Voortrekkers chased wild animals through the kloof between two kopjes.
 This made hunting very easy.